jodivaso/varrodetector/README.md

 # VarroDetector

 <p>VarroDetector is an open-source tool designed to identify and count Varroa mites in images of sticky sheets taken with smartphones.
 The software runs in low-range computers (no GPU is needed).
-Neither installation nor internet connection in needed, just double-click on the executable.</p>
+Neither installation nor internet connection is needed, just double-click on the executable.</p>

 <p>The detection process is based on a YOLOv11 nano model specifically trained on hundreds of images to identify Varroa mites.</p>